platformsh/platformsh-docs/using/getting-started-for-the-impatient.md

 #### Upload using the Web Interface

-To upload the public key in the browser go to [your user account](https://marketplace.commerceguys.com/user) and click the SSH Keys tab.
+To upload the public key in the browser go to [your Platform.sh account](https://accounts.platform.sh/user) and click the SSH Keys tab.
 Name your key in the *Title* field, and paste the public key into the *Key* field.
 Your key will typically be found at `~/.ssh/id_rsa.pub` on Linux and Mac OS X machines.